-This guide is intended to provide practical, detailed instructions for the creation and management of NC STATE University Consortia.
+This guide is intended to provide practical, detailed instructions for the creation and management of NC State University Consortia.

 Article I: Creation of an NC State Consortium

-An NC STATE Consortium is an association of a university unit with two or more industrial companies, organizations or governments (or any combination of these entities) with the objective of participating in a common activity or the pooling of resources to achieve a common goal in research, instruction and/or public service.
+An NC State Consortium is an association of a university unit with two or more industrial companies, organizations or governments (or any combination of these entities) with the objective of participating in a common activity or the pooling of resources to achieve a common goal in research, instruction and/or public service.

-An NC STATE consortium can be created with the intention to establish on its basis a Center/Institute in the future or simply to leverage the efforts and funds of the participants.
+An NC State consortium can be created with the intention to establish on its basis a Center/Institute in the future or simply to leverage the efforts and funds of the participants.

 Consortia derive most of their research funds from annual dues that are paid by the members and deposited into a common membership dues pool account.

 Each participant retains its separate legal status and the Consortium’s control over each participant is generally limited to activities involving the joint endeavor.
-A Consortium is formed following the signing of a standard Membership Agreement, which delineates the rights and obligations of each member.
+A Consortium is formed following the signing of a standard non-negotiable Membership Agreement, which delineates the rights and obligations of each member.
 In addition to this standard Membership Agreement a Consortium may have a Charter that describes the purpose of the Consortium and Bylaws that rule its activities.
 Examples of these documents may be found below:

-The Consortium Membership Agreement should contain a clause that the member agrees to remain a member for multiple years (usually two (2)) with membership fees paid on an annual basis.
-A Membership Agreement for each new member of a Consortium will be processed as described in Article IV below to obtain RADAR number and secure the signature of the University before being sent to the member company.
+The Consortium Membership Agreement should contain a clause that the member agrees to remain a member for multiple years (usually two (2)), with membership fees paid on an annual basis.
+A Membership Agreement for each new member of a Consortium will be processed as described in Article IV below to obtain a RADAR number and secure the signature of the University before being sent to the member company.
 Once signed and returned by a member company, an award notice will be prepared by the Coordinator, and dues may be deposited with the Office of Contracts and Grants (C&G).
 The original agreement does not have to be executed each year but it may be modified periodically as needed, stipulating changes (i.e., upgrade in membership level, extension of membership period) as an amendment to the original agreement.
 These modifications also require signatures of the University and the member company.
-Examples of membership agreement and amendment to it may be found below:
+Examples of a membership agreement and an amendment to it may be found below:

 Article II: Organizational Structure